aptech/docs/docs/CR-lower.rst

     math 401

 The :func:`lower` function can be useful when performing case insensitive string comparisons.
 If you have a program that runs different code depending upon the variable name in a GAUSS dataset or spreadsheet file, you or your colleagues may want to analyze data with inconsistent use of case.

 ::

     var1 = "Consumption";

     if lower(var1) == "gdp";
        // code for gdp branch
     else if lower(var1) == "consumption";
        // code for consumption branch
     endif;

-Using the :func:`lower` function, the code above will operate correctly whether *var1* is Consumption, CONSUMPTION or consumption.
+Using the :func:`lower` function, the code above will operate correctly whether *var1* is ``Consumption``, ``CONSUMPTION`` or ``consumption``.

 .. seealso:: Functions :func:`upper`